zsoltime/freeCodeCamp/readme.md

 # WIP freeCodeCamp Challenges

 This repo is just a list of links for [my freeCodeCamp](https://www.freecodecamp.com/zsoltime) journey.
 You can find below the links of repos and demos for the projects I finished:

+## <p align="center">🔥 Algorithm Scripting 🔥</p>

+You can find my solutions for freeCodeCamp's algorithm challenges [here](https://github.com/zsoltime/freeCodeCamp-algorithms).

 ## <p align="center">🔥 Front End Projects 🔥</p>